johnnovak/RML-Amiga/docs/docs/games/c.md

 ## Cannon Fodder (CD32)

-- CD32 extras: intro movie.
+- CD version extras: intro movie.

 - Modified version by **cd32.co.uk** that replaces the MPEG intro with CDXL-format video (can be played on a standard CD32 without the rare FMV